Your Expert Guide: How to Explore Seville with Kids (2024)

 📌 Eating in Seville with kids

-A Note on the Seville Schedule
+A note on the Seville schedule

 ⏰ It’s important to remember that Andalucia takes its siesta very seriously and this has an impact on visitors.
 Seville is extremely hot for much of the year so opening hours and hours of activity reflect this.
 There is generally a morning session and an evening session with a long break in between.
 Many shops also observe the siesta (although tourist shops generally don’t).